SolderedElectronics/Soldered-Hacky-Codes/README.md

 2. Make a folder
 3. Inside the folder make a readme file
 4. Copy your code inside the folder
+5. Follow the suggested folder structure if something else than code needs to be added
-5. Clean up code (build files, .vscode files should not exist, could use .gitignore file).
+6. Clean up code (build files, .vscode files should not exist, could use .gitignore file)
+7. Make sure that the code is well documented
-6. Commit
+8. Commit
-7. Push
+9. Push
-8. Done :)
+10. Done :)

 # README file
 Every folder must have readme with: